Bypass Navigation?

 We would like to keep a running list of papers that use SHADOZ data.
 Please email a reference of your manuscript to the archiver: Debra.E.Kollonige@nasa.gov

-Publications using SHADOZ data should include the following references:
+Publications using SHADOZ data should include the following:

 Data Disclaimer and Guidelines: